finos/OSLC-handbook/DOCUMENTATION.md

 * terms = different types of license terms; each term item has a type (see types below), a description, and may also have a use-case and compliance_notes
   * types:
     * requirement = active obligation that must be met for license compliance for the listed use-case(s)
       * acknowledgment = if there is a requirement to include specific text as an acknowledgement, then that text is included in this field.
 Do not use quotations for this field.
-If a name or other similar text is replaceable within the acknowledgement text, it is denoted with double brackets
+If a name or other similar text is replaceable within the acknowledgment text, it is denoted with double brackets
     * restriction = a restriction or prohibition; applies to all and any use-cases unless specific set of use-cases are identified
     * termination = license termination clause
     * other = other clauses that are neither squarely a requirement, restriction or termination but may be necessary to be aware of for license compliance purposes; applies to all and any use-cases, specific set of use-cases as identified by coding or in description